 I'll show you my position again once more.

-Okay so close your eyes and start to notice the breath.
+And start to notice the breath.

-All day long we breathe and we don't think about it.
+All day long we breathe And we don't think about it.

 It's something that happens naturally.